Monday, July 29, 2024

 Death (played by William Sadler) plays an important role in the Bill & Ted’s Excellent Adventure sequel, originally titled Bill & Ted Go to Hell.
 There’s a moment in the movie, which ended up being called Bill & Ted’s Bogus Journey (1991), when Alex Winter’s Bill turns to Keanu Reeves’ Ted and says, “Don’t ‘fear the reaper!’” and then they both do air guitar.
 In Fast Times at Ridgemont High (1982) a student asks Robert Romanus’ character Mike, a scalper, if he has any tickets to see the band, to which he says, “No. I don't have any Blue Öyster Cult.
 I ate 34 pairs last time around.
 Where were you?”
 It comes off like a minor diss, but honestly, it’s not inaccurate.
 BOC just never hit the mainstream like other rock bands from the same era—but those who do get it, get it, y’know?

 One of BOC’s other most famous songs aside from “Reaper” is “Godzilla” which has been used three separate times in a trio of very different movies.
 In Detroit Rock City (1999) the distinct opening riff kicks in at the introduction of Chongo, a particularly large and imposing character, and in the documentary Dogtown and Z-Boys (2002) it forms a part of the stellar classic rock soundtrack for a story about the 70’s Zephyr skateboarding team.
-You probably already guessed that the last movies is an entry in the franchise whose namesake inspired the song in the first place.
+You probably already guessed that the last movie is an entry in the franchise whose namesake inspired the song in the first place.
 The song was originally released in 1977, and it took forty-two years for a filmmaker to have the sense to include it in a Godzilla movie.
 Michael Dougherty’s MonsterVerse sequel Godzilla: King of the Monsters (2019) features a cover during the end credits, with System of a Down’s Serj Tankian providing the vocals.

 What about less frequently heard songs?
 Unfortunately, it’s a very short list, but there are a few worth noting.
 Lords of Dogtown (2005) is a biographical drama based on the same story told in Dogtown and Z-Boys, so it was only appropriate that BOC appear in the soundtrack.
 The first track from their second studio album, “The Red and the Black” (an energetic retooling of another song from their debut album) fits right in with the other songs from the era.
 Let Me In (2010), an American remake of the Swedish horror/drama Let the Right One In, uses “Burnin’ For You” which is the song I hear most often replayed in classic rock mixes and completes the trifecta of biggest hits with “Godzilla” and “Reaper.”
 While not used nearly to the same degree of repetition as “Reaper,” “Burnin’ for You” has been featured in a number of TV shows and a few different movies, as well.
 The CW series iZombie features “Cities on Flame with Rock and Roll,” a song from their debut album, in Season 2 Episode 15 (2015), and to no one’s surprise, a later season also has an episode that uses “Reaper.”